Medium- to Long-term Vision

 • The TCFD is an organization established by the Financial Stability Board (FSB) in 2015 for financial institutions and companies to discuss the climate change issue from the perspective of financial stability.

 As climate change becomes an increasingly serious issue, companies must monitor and manage not only their own GHG emissions but also emissions generated across their entire value chain.
-Based on the GHG Protocol*, which provides international standards for calculating GHG emissions, and the Ministry of the Environment's Basic Guidelines for Calculating GHG Emissions throughout the Supply Chain, Toshiba Group monitors and calculates indirect GHG emissions generated outside the scope of its own business activities (Scope 3) in addition to its own emissions (Scopes 1 and 2).
+Based on the GHG Protocol*, which provides international standards for calculating GHG emissions, and the Ministry of the Environment's Basic Guidelines for Calculating GHG Emissions throughout the Supply Chain, Toshiba Group monitors and calculates indirect GHG emissions generated outside the scope of its own business activities (Scope 3) in addition to its own emissions (Scope 1 and 2).
 Toshiba Group will continue working effectively throughout product lifecycles by quantitatively analyzing emissions accordingly.

 GHG emissions through the use of sold products account for a high percentage of emissions across the value chain.
 We will therefore continue to promote the development of energy technologies to realize decarbonization and to improve the energy efficiency of products.